 - the overall conduct of both of you (including whether you may have condoned your Ex’s gambling risk and the resulting losses).

 Do you have a question about how gambling losses are dealt with in a relationship split?
-Contact us for a free consultation.
+Contact us for a consultation.